-- 1. Clean the attachment to remove accumulated dirt, gravel, and salt deposits. - 2.
+- 1. Clean the dozer blade. - 2.
 Inspect for loose or missing hardware, damaged components, or signs of wear.
 Repair or replace any damaged or worn components. - 3.
-Inspect the hydraulic hoses and fittings to ensure tight, leak free connections. - 4.
-Inspect the drive belts for signs of damage or wear and replace if necessary. - 5.
-Inspect the cutting edge and skid shoes for wear and replace if necessary. - 6.
+Inspect the cutting edge and skid shoes for wear and service as required. - 4.
 Inspect the safety decals.
-Replace any decals that are faded, illegible, or missing. - 7.
-Apply grease to all grease points and wipe off any excess grease.
-Lubricate the chute rotation chain. - 8.
-Check the gearbox oil level. - 9.
+Replace any decals that are faded, illegible, or missing. - 5.
+Apply grease to all grease points and wipe off any excess grease. - 6.
 Inspect the painted components for chips, scratches, or rust.
 Clean and touch up the surfaces as needed.